Star2401/Star2401/README.md

 ### Hi there👋 My name is Esther
-- 😄 I love working with Excel, SQL, and Tableau.
-But more importantly, data.
+- 😄 Data Analyst transitioning into Information Systems
 - 🌱 Always learning and growing
+- 🔭 I’m currently working on a PhD

 <!--
 **Star2401/Star2401** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.